Frequently Asked Questions

 When should I arrive in Walla Walla?

-There are two main events held during Commencement weekend which parents, families, and graduating seniors are encouraged to attend: Baccalaureate on Saturday, May 18 and Commencement on Sunday, May 19.
+There are two main events held during Commencement weekend which parents, families, and graduating seniors are encouraged to attend: Baccalaureate on Saturday afternoon and Commencement on Sunday morning.

 A complete list of Commencement weekend activities will be posted as events are finalized.
 Please check back periodically for updates.